KarateHawk/KarateHawk.github.io/src/content/posts/WhereYouveBeen/WhereYouveBeen.md

 "I'm a shade.
 I live here." they said, placing a hand on their chest.

-"I see…" Jamie said.
+"I see..."
+Jamie said.
 He found himself forming the start of several sentences with his mouth, but no sound came out.
 He was flabbergasted to have found something else down here.

 "Everything alright?" the shade said, tilting their head to the side.

 "Oh- nothing.
-Umm… Is anyone else down here, by chance?" he said, looking around the empty cavern.
+Umm...
+Is anyone else down here, by chance?" he said, looking around the empty cavern.

 "No. Just me.
 I've seen a couple spiders pass through, but they don't talk much."